prettier/prettier/website/README.md

 Images and other static assets are placed inside the `static` directory: `static/img/your-image.png` is mapped to `http://prettier.io/img/your-image.png`.
 Any `.css` files in `static/` are concatenated to the standard styles provided by Docusaurus and used site-wide.

-Please run <code>yarn svgo _path/to/image.svg_</code> before committing a new SVG to the repository.

 ## Playground

 The Playground is not integrated with the Docusaurus infrastructure.
 Its UI (`website/playground/`) is built separately with webpack configured to put the resulting bundle in Docusaurus’s `static` directory.
 The `yarn start` command (in `website/`) concurrently starts both Docusaurus’s local server and webpack in the watch mode for the Playground.